Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Stochastic dominance

-For reasons like these, SDP is almost entirely uncontroversial in normative decision theory.
-In particular, it is much less controversial than the standard axioms of expected utility theory: The most widely discussed alternatives to and generalizations of axiomatic expectationalism, which give up one or more of those axioms (e.g., \textit{rank-dependent expected utility} \citep{quiggin1982theory} and \textit{risk-weighted expected utility} \citep{buchak2013risk}) all satisfy stochastic dominance.
-In fact, to my knowledge, no normative decision theories that has been widely discussed in philosophy or economics violates stochastic dominance.\footnote{In descriptive decision theory, the original version of prospect theory allowed stochastic dominance violations, and largely for that reason was superseded by \textit{cumulative} prospect theory \citep{tversky1992advances}, which satisfies stochastic dominance.
+For reasons like these, SDR is almost entirely uncontroversial in normative decision theory.
+In particular, it is much less controversial than the axioms of expected utility theory: The most widely discussed alternatives to axiomatic expectationalism, which give up one or more of those axioms (e.g., rank-dependent expected utility (RDU) \citep{quiggin1982theory} and its philosophical cousin, risk-weighted expected utility (REU) \citep{buchak2013risk}) all satisfy stochastic dominance.\footnote{SDR \textit{has} been challenged in certain special contexts---specifically, in the context of gambles without finite expectations by \cite{seidenfeld2009preference} and \cite{lauwersvallentyne2016decision}, and in the context of incomparability/incompleteness by \cite{bales2014decision} and \cite{schoenfield2014decision}.
+I will briefly discuss these challenges, and explain why I find them unpersuasive, in notes \ref{footnote-lauwersVallentyneObjection} and \ref{footnote-opaqueSweeteningObjection} respectively.

-It is worth reiterating that we have not specified whether the decision-relevant probabilities are causal or conditional.
-In Newcomb-like cases, causal decision theories tell you to choose an option that is stochastically dominated in terms of your conditional probabilities, and evidential decision theories tell you to choose an option that is stochastically dominated in terms of your causal probabilities.
-But both views agree that you should reject options that are stochastically dominated \textit{in terms of the decision-relevant probabilities}, whatever kind of probabilities those are.}
+In descriptive decision theory, the original version of prospect theory allowed stochastic dominance violations, and largely for that reason was superseded by \textit{cumulative} prospect theory \citep{tversky1992advances}, which satisfies stochastic dominance.}

 My aim, however, is to defend stochastic dominance as not just a necessary but also a \textit{sufficient} criterion for rational permissibility.
 Let's call this the \textit{stochastic dominance theory of rational choice}.